TouhouEnjoyer/marilega-autosplitter/README.md

 Features:

--Customize autosplits to be done when you touch the end-of-level balloon or when the level transitions (may be buggy)
+-Customize autosplits to be done when you touch the end-of-level balloon or when the level transitions

 -Automatically resets timer on stage select